FSU Home → SHS

 Campus Police at 910-672-1911

-Student Health Services (SHS) is committed to providing quality health care for students enrolled at Fayetteville State University.
-SHS promote and maintain conditions that are conducive for healthful living, to guide and encourage students to accept health as a positive value of life, and to stimulate an interest in students to make healthy choices.
+Student Health Services strives to promote and maintain conditions that are conducive for healthy living, guide and encourage students to accept health as a positive value of life, and stimulate an interest in students to make healthy choices.
 SHS works to assist students in developing a solid foundation for healthy lifestyles practices to improve current and future health outcomes.

-The premium for the Student Medical Insurance Plan is included in each student's semester bill.
-Students who do NOT wish to be enrolled in the Student Medical Insurance Plan MUST complete the insurance waiver form online.
+The premium for the Student Insurance Plan (Student Blue) is included in each student's semester bill.
+Students who do NOT wish to be enrolled in the Student Insurance Plan MUST complete the insurance waiver form online.

 FSU Student Health Services is closely monitoring the outbreak of the Ebola Hemorrhagic Fever in West Africa and the public health response through a collaborative effort with the Cumberland County Department of Health and the University of North Carolina community.
 For more information and the most accurate and current resources on the outbreak from global leading authorities, please visit the following: http://www.northcarolina.edu/campus_safety

 There is currently a Level 3 travel warning issued by the CDC to restrict nonessential travel to the neighboring countries of Guinea, Liberia, and Sierra Leone.
 For more information regarding the recommended travel restrictions, visit http://www.cdc.gov/media/releases/2014/p0731-ebola.html.

 Ebola hemorrhagic fever is a rare disease that is transmittable through direct contact with a sick person's blood or body fluids and/or contact with contaminated objects or infected animals.
 It is not spread through the air.